zooba/pymsbuild/README.md

 same setting can flow through a package installer's own process.

-It is also possible to permanently override the wheel tag by adding a `'WheelTag'` metadata value, or the ABI tag by adding an `'ABITag'` metadata value.
+It is also possible to permanently override the wheel tag by adding a `'WheelTag'` metadata value, or the ABI tag by adding an `'AbiTag'` metadata value.

 The wheel tag is used for the generated wheel file, and to fill in a